rohitkjohnedu/my_yade/doc/sphinx/FoamCoupling.rst

   #.
 Point force coupling
   #.
 Volume fraction based force coupling.

-In both the approaches, the flow at the particle scale is not resolved, and analytical/empirical hydrodynamic force models are used to describe the fluid-particle interactions.
-For accurate resolution of the particle volume fraction and hydrodynamic forces on the fluid grid, the particle size must be smaller than the fluid cell size.
+In both of the approaches the flow at the particle scale is not resolved and analytical/empirical hydrodynamic force models are used to describe the fluid-particle interactions.
+For accurate resolution of the particle volume fraction and hydrodynamic forces on the fluid grid the particle size must be smaller than the fluid cell size.

 Point force coupling (`icoFoamYade`)
 ------------------------------------

 In the point force coupling, the particles are assumed to be smaller than the smallest fluid length scales, such that the particle Reynolds Number is
 $Re_{p} < 1.0$.
 The particle Reynolds number is defined as the ratio of inertial forces to viscous forces.
-For a sphere, the associated length-scale is the diameter, therefore :
+For a sphere, the associated length-scale is the diameter, therefore:

   .. math:: Re_{p} = \frac{\rho_{f}|\vec{U}_{r}|d_{p}}{\mu}
     :label: eq-reynoldsNumber

-where in :eq:`eq-reynoldsNumber`, $\rho_{f}$ is the fluid density,  $|\vec{U}_{r}|$ is the norm of the relative velocity between the particle and the fluid, $d_{p}$ is the particle diameter and $\mu$ the fluid dynamic viscosity.
-In addition to the Reynolds number, another non-dimensional number that characterizes the particle inertia due to it's mass called Stokes number is defined as :
+where in :eq:`eq-reynoldsNumber` $\rho_{f}$ is the fluid density,  $|\vec{U}_{r}|$ is the norm of the relative velocity between the particle and the fluid, $d_{p}$ is the particle diameter and $\mu$ the fluid dynamic viscosity.
+In addition to the Reynolds number, another non-dimensional number that characterizes the particle inertia due to it's mass called Stokes number is defined as:

   .. math:: St_{k} = \frac{\tau_{p} \left| \vec{U}_{f} \right|}{d_{p}}
     :label: eq-stokesNumber

-where in equation :eq:`eq-stokesNumber`, $\tau_{p}$ is the particle relaxation time defined as:
+where in equation :eq:`eq-stokesNumber` $\tau_{p}$ is the particle relaxation time defined as:

   .. math:: \tau_{p} = \frac{\rho_{p} d^{2}_{p}}{18 \mu}